 I was just irritated that this group willfully chose a world-wide distraction on the day when the real reason I go to church is to focus on worship and reaffirming my covenants with my D.I.E.T.Y.
 If I had a problem with inequity I would approach it on a Tuesday, over the fence, with cookies and a jug of chocolate milk:

 But then again, I have never felt oppressed because I was born a Mormon woman.
-In my Mormon neighborhoods I have only seen Mormon women raised on pedestals and families fighting the world to stay together and love each other.
+Does that mean it doesn't exist?
+Heavens no. I've always hated that argument as well: just because I don't feel oppressed doesn't mean oppression doesn't exist....but in my Mormon neighborhoods I have only seen Mormon women raised on pedestals and families fighting the world to stay together and love each other.
 Oppression is always wrong.
 If you feel that you are being oppressed because you "have to" stay home and raise your kids, and it makes you feel subordinate to your husband, I'll trade you.
-I would KILL to get up and make pancakes for my 6 kids every morning.
+This is my blog and this is my issue - I would LOVE to be at home raising kids - I would KILL to get up and make pancakes for my bunch of kids every morning.
 KILL.
+But that's not my lot in life.
 The grass is always greener, isn't it?

 "Men (and women) are that they might have joy."
 When I feel true joy I am max-ing out the measure of my creation.
 I feel that it is God's way of liberating me from within.